coopersimon/spa/spa/README.md

 - Pokemon FireRed: As above.
 - Pokemon Mystery Dungeon (red): Seems pretty good.
 - Super Mario Bros (NES): Black screen.
 Might be EEPROM trouble.
-- Super Mario Bros 3 (Advance 4): Title graphics are corrupted.
-Actual game seems to begin ok (level select), but when level begins it tries to write an unaligned halfword
+- Super Mario Bros 3 (Advance 4): Looks good, but when level begins it tries to write an unaligned halfword
-- Super Mario World: Intro and startup looks mostly OK, when gameplay begins it tries to write unaligned VRAM halfword.
+- Super Mario World: Looks good, when gameplay begins it tries to write unaligned VRAM halfword.
-- The Minish Cap: Loads up ok, graphics are a bit corrupted.
+- The Minish Cap: Looks good.
 - Yoshi's Island: Tries to load unaligned ROM word.

 ## Known Bugs
-- It seems 8bpp tiled background tiles are wrong.
-8bpp sprites look ok so I think this is to do with picking them.
+- Lots of the above games simply say "looks good" when actually there are still lots of graphical glitches.
+This is simply because certain things have not been implemented yet.
-- Sprites beyond y +128 are being wrapped incorrectly by the looks.
+    - Notably, windows and blending.
-- Affine backgrounds are disabled for now, rendering process is incorrect.
+- Sprites now look a lot better but sprites at high y don't wrap properly.
 - Performance is terrible across the board - a rendering thread would help, as would better rendering algos, JIT would help a lot more.
 - Loads of unaligned memory accesses.
 Some of these may be bugs, however it's seeming like at least some are intentional.